walles/riff/README.md

 # TODO

-* Use <https://crates.io/crates/diffus> to refine hunks
+* Build refined hunks and print them
 * Use DiffString for context lines
 * Preserve linefeeds when sending lines to the Refiner
 * All context lines must be prefixed by ' ', currently they aren't